 Do Mobile Homes Depreciate?

 There are few experiences more exciting than buying a home for the first time.
 If you are looking for a low-cost housing option and own a piece of land, a mobile home is a good investment.
 A recent study found that over 17 million Americans live in mobile homes.
 As the owner of a mobile home, you need to be mindful of how to retain the value of this investment.
+In this article Do Mobile Homes Depreciate we will discuss just that.

 The more you know about mobile home values, the easier it will be to sell this investment therefore you will want to read below.
 Here you can find out about some of the factors that can affect the value of your mobile home.

-The Age of Your Mobile Home
+Do Mobile Homes Depreciate: Age of Your Mobile Home

 One of the first things a buyer will want to know about your mobile home before buying it is what year it was manufactured.
 The national regulations designed for mobile homes claim these structures are habitable for up to 55 years.
-However, most investors want to buy mobile homes that are a few years old.
+However, most investors want to buy mobile homes that are a only a few years old.

 Why Do Mobile Homes Depreciate?